mohammad-suliman/visualStudioAddon/readme.md

 this add-on aims to resolve some issues with visual studio, and to enhance the user experience while using NVDA.

 ##supported versions
-the add-on have been tested with visual studio 2013 express and 2015 community and enterprise editions. however, it is expected to work with all editions from 2010 to 2015. if you have encountered any problem with getting the add-on to work with any edition of VS 2010 to 2015, please let me know. also, if you have verified that the fixes by the add-on works with a version of VS which hasn't been tested so far, I'll be happy to hear from you, and update this doc accordingly.
+the add-on has been tested with visual studio 2013 express and 2015 community and enterprise editions. however, it is expected to work with all editions from 2010 to 2015. if you have encountered any problem with getting the add-on to work with any edition of VS 2010 to 2015, please let me know. also, if you have verified that the fixes by the add-on work with a version of VS which hasn't been tested so far, I'll be happy to hear from you, and update this doc accordingly.

 ##issues which have been fixed so far
 *	Improvements to intelliSense.